The Randolph School of English...

 Some feedback from previous courses

-• "Now I know why RSE came so highly recommended.
+• "Now I know why this centre came so highly recommended.
 I will do the same"

 • "I thought the course was fantastic.
 Very thorough and educational."